I'm an avid football ("soccer") fan. My favorite sports team is Arsenal. My

 the rules were there were no rules.
 There was a brown belt (1st kyu)

-then he would basically lay down the NFL linebacker tackle.
-One time, he
+lay down the NFL linebacker tackle.
+One time, he tagged Belter-Sensei

 the higher-ranking students would smuggle bo-tantos (wooden knives)